If you are considering commissioning a design binding, there are a number of things you will need to think about to ensure your expectations are met:

 How much does a Design Binding Cost?

-A design binding will typically take well over a hundred hours of craftsmanship to make, often several hundred hours, especially when you include the initial thinking and designing time required.
+A design binding will typically take well over a hundred hours of craftsmanship to make, especially when you include the initial thinking and designing time required.
 Add to that the very best quality materials used and you start to understand why design bindings are rather special and why this is reflected in their price.
 Having said that, a good binder should be able to discuss with you what you would like and explore how that can be achieved within the budget you have.

 What to do Next . . .